mimon/ogre-next/Docs/src/manual/compositor.md

 viewport's.
 All 8 parameters allow to set a custom scissor box. *Note:*
 Scissor testing must be enabled by the Hlms Macroblock for it to work, we just set the size here.

+When the optional 'idx' parameter is supplied at the begginning there will be either 5 or 9 parameters instead of 4 or 8 respectively.
+This index allows you to set multiple viewports for e.g. instanced\_stereo or for shaders that make use of gl\_ViewportIndex/SV\_ViewportArrayIndex.
+When not provided, this value defaults to 0.
+The value is in range \[0; 16\)

 The Compositor will automatically share Viewport pointers between different passes to the same RenderTarget (even for different nodes) as